Arxari/shelltab/README.md

 You can set this github page as your new tab using [New Tab Overide](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/), you can also fork the repo and host your own GH page, all configs are stored locally in your browser cache

 If you want to do it fully locally, you can download the index.html and use the [New Tab Overide](https://addons.mozilla.org/en-US/firefox/addon/new-tab-override/) extension, in the extension settings select 'local file' as option and put in the index.html
+###### Pro tip
+In the New Tab Override settings click the checkbox next to "Set focus to the web page instead of the address bar"

 ##### Command list

 Command | Description